How Journalism Can Help You Think Outside the Box When Brainstorming

 In a brainstorm, ideas bounce around.
 You may be the brainstormer who turns up with their notepad of ideas, timidly reading them out and hoping for approval.

-However there’s usually someone who arrives at the meeting with few or even no ideas, but is brilliant at asking questions concerning other people’s ideas.
+However, there’s usually someone who arrives at the meeting with few or even no ideas but is brilliant at asking questions concerning other people’s ideas.
 These are the ones who see the bigger picture and the big bang that might go with your idea, mentally planning avenues and angles to explore.

 Do you remember Lord Sewel and his alleged transgressions with drugs and prostitutes?
 Believe it or not, The Sun on Sunday’s footage allegedly showing the peer engaged in drug-related offences was only made public at the end of July, but somehow it seems much longer ago.

 There are some tough journalists in this world, people who want to get a story, and to hell with its subjects.
 The methodology involved in bagging such a story can be a long, drawn out affair.
-Tofind out more read either ‘Hack’ by Graham Johnson or ‘Tabloid secrets’ by Neville Thurlbeck, both former tabloid hacks.
+To find out more read either ‘Hack’ by Graham Johnson or ‘Tabloid secrets’ by Neville Thurlbeck, both former tabloid hacks.

 In short, these methods probably involve procuring the story after a tip-off, talking to and then paying off the ‘participants’, setting up an elaborate filming system, putting the whole mix together and presenting it to lawyers.

 Some were unconvinced that Sewel’s private activities were even worthy of public interest.
-Compare and contrast this with one of the greatest journalistic exposures of our time, The Telegraph’s expose of MP’s expenses.
+Compare and contrast this with one of the greatest journalistic exposures of our time, The Telegraph’s exposé of MP’s expenses.
 The story still looms large for MPs now.
 Few would question that the latter has journalistic, political and civic merit, while most journalists would not even dream of attempting to convince the occupants of a brothel to film their ‘customers’.

 Here’s the lesson; it shows that there are different approaches to news.
 These approaches illustrate in stark fashion the mental, if not moral, strengths that some journalists possess in the name of ‘public interest’, and the differing characters who take part in the overall show to create a product.

-The struggling industry means staff numbers have fallen, but at any ideal newsroom across the country you might find graduates, grizzled hacks, family lovers, loners or creative feature writers.
+The struggling industry means staff numbers have fallen, but at any ideal newsroom across the country, you might find graduates, grizzled hacks, family lovers, loners or creative feature writers.
 Once ideas start bouncing, they might find new directions.

 Brainstorming teams should be based on the same principle, that great minds will not always think alike.
-You might not socialise with your colleagues, but it is paramount to appreciate their skills, knowledge, viewpoints, contacts and overall what they bring to the table.
+You might not socialize with your colleagues, but it is paramount to appreciate their skills, knowledge, viewpoints, contacts and overall what they bring to the table.